English Paper Piecing Tips for Beginners

 Removing the paper templates

 Remove a template only when the next hexagons are attached to each side of the hexagon.
 I removed my papers only in the end, when the top was finished.
-You must be sure that you removed all the papers, I suppose it is not a great experience washing a quilt with paper inside!
-To avoid this, lift the top in the front of a window, in daylight.
+You must be sure that you have removed all the papers.
+I suppose it is not a great experience washing a quilt with paper inside!
+To avoid this, lift the top in front of a window, in daylight.
 If there are papers still in there, you should be able to see them.

 Thread for hand sewing

-For my EPP projects, I have used silk, polyester and cotton thread.
+For my EPP projects, I have used silk, polyester, and cotton thread.

-The silk thread makes the stitching almost invisible, it’s great for show quilts, but I find it’s a little too expensive for my everyday quilts.
-A thin polyester thread makes a beautiful stitching, it is strong and I love it for machine sewing but not so much for hand stitching.
+The silk thread makes the stitching almost invisible; it’s great for show quilts, but I find it’s a little too expensive for my everyday quilts.
+A thin polyester thread makes a beautiful stitching, it is strong, and I love it for machine sewing, but not so much for hand stitching.

 The cotton thread is my favorite.